 How to save on car insurance for 21-year-olds

-Many insurers offer a generous discount to drivers who will agree to install a telematics device in their car.
-This small device records information about your driving skills, such as your speed, braking habits and the time of day you are driving.
-From this information, the insurer is able to determine if you are a safe driver or not.
+- Improve your driving skills: Many insurers offer a discount to drivers who agree to install a telematics device in their car or use a mobile app to track their driving habits.
+These programs record information about your driving skills, such as your speed, braking and the time of day you are driving.
+If you demonstrate safe driving habits, you could get a discount on your premium.

-How to get the best insurance for a 21-year-old
+How to get the best car insurance for 21-year-olds

 Frequently asked questions